ms/buildtogether.tech/automation/index.md

 code for your program rather than by watching the program run.
 Compilers also do a lot of static analysis; the non-fatal warnings they produce are a lot more useful than many students realize, and a "zero warnings" policy can prevent a lot of subtle bugs.
-As we'll see in <span x="research"/>, requiring type definitions in code helps programmers understand software as well.
+As we'll see in <a section="research"/>, requiring type definitions in code helps programmers understand software as well.

 ## Continuous Integration